giovannibaratta/vmware-tanzu-training/terraform/modules/vsphere-vm/README.md

 The module deploys a VM in a vSphere environment.
 The virtual machine can be customized using a mixing of cloud-init configurations and Ansible playbooks.

+The module has been tested with Ubuntu 22.04.

 <!-- BEGIN_TF_DOCS -->
 <!-- This section will be overridden by terraform-docs.
 Do not change it.-->
 ## Inputs